PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/booleans-keepif-and-showif/+page.md

 	* If `true`, show the text *The age must be greater than or equal to 0*
 	* If `false`, show the text *The entered age is OK*

-`true` and `false`, like all values in JavaScript, can be stored in app variables and page variables just like strings and numbers.
+`true` and `false`, like all values in JavaScript, can be stored in variables and constants, just like strings and numbers.

 ::: warning Don't use `

 Don't surround `true` with the `` ` `` character!
 If you do, you create the string that contains the characters `t`, `r`, `u` and `e`, and not the boolean value `true` that means that something is correct.

-This also goes for `false`, of course.
+The same goes for `false` too, of course.

 :::